PIReTship/bookdata-tools/docs/data/goodreads.md

 ## Cluster-Level Tables

+These files provide action and rating data at the level of [Book Clusters](./cluster.qmd).

 ::: {.parquet file="goodreads/gr-cluster-actions.parquet"}
 Cluster-level implicit-feedback records, suitable for use in LensKit.
 The `item` column contains cluster IDs.
 This version of the table is processed from the JSON version of the full interaction log, which is only available by request.
 :::